Alec Baldwin Was Told He Helped Elect Donald Trump With His ‘SNL’ Impersonation? [Opinion]

 The main subject of this interview appeared to be Baldwin ready to hang his SNL Trump hat up, for various reasons, but he certainly slid some surprises into the answers of the questions the interviewer had asked him.
 He did have some more to say about Trump’s children, like offering up why they appear “very loyal to him.”

 Baldwin claims that this loyalty “must say something for him.
 Because otherwise his kids would just vanish.”
-He goes on to say that Trump’s kids certainly have the monetary means to severe themselves from Trump, but they are “fiercely loyal to him.”
+He goes on to say that Trump’s kids certainly have the monetary means to sever themselves from Trump, but they are “fiercely loyal to him.”
 While most would say this does say something huge for Trump as a father, “loyal” was about as far as Baldwin went with his thoughts.
 Donald Trump has earned the love and respect of his five children for being the type of father he was and still is today.

 When Baldwin was asked by the interviewer if he liked anything about Donald Trump, there wasn’t anything other than the loyalty of his kids that he would bring up, but he added that when it comes to Trump’s politics, there is “really nothing he could say” about liking anything.
 When asked how long he plans to carry on his Trump impersonation on Saturday Night Live, he said, ” I don’t know.
 I can honestly say I don’t think much longer.
 Meaning this season, I would do it.”